United Nations Security Council Resolution 1970: Adoption

 Resolution 1970, proposed by France, Germany, the United Kingdom and the United States, was adopted after a day-long discussion.
 Libyan Ambassador to the United Nations Abdurrahman Mohamed Shalgam, who defected from the Libyan government, appealed to the Security Council to act on the situation in Libya.
 He persuaded China, India and Russia to include a reference to the International Criminal Court, after they previously expressed concern that it could inflame the situation.
 Russia secured a provision preventing nations from using the resolution as a pretext for intervention in Libya.
 Another provision proposed by Libyan representatives to include a no-fly zone over the country was rejected.

 The Security Council unanimously adopted resolution 1970 on 26 February 2011, making explicit reference to the Responsibility to protect.
-Libya was the first case where the Security Council authorized a military intervention citing the R2P.
+Under resolution 1973, Libya was the first case where the Security Council authorized a military intervention citing the R2P.